DigitalGuards/myqrlwallet-app/README.md

 1. Create new service modules in the `services/` directory
 2. Add new screens in the appropriate directory under `app/`
 3. Extend existing components or create new ones in `components/`
+4. Use the Themed components for consistent styling

 ## Security Considerations